lbc-team/foundry-book-in-chinese/src/reference/cli/cast/call.md

           Data for the transaction

       --trace
           Forks the remote rpc, executes the transaction locally and prints a trace

       --debug
-          Can only be used with "--trace"

-          opens an interactive debugger

-      --verbose
-          Can only be used with "--trace"
+          Opens an interactive debugger.
+Can only be used with `--trace`

-          prints a more verbose trace
+      --decode-internal

       --labels <LABELS>
-          Can only be used with "--trace" Labels to apply to the traces.
+          Labels to apply to the traces; format: `address:label`.
+Can only be used with `--trace`

-          Format: `address:label`

       --evm-version <EVM_VERSION>
-          Can only be used with "--trace"

           The EVM Version to use.
+Can only be used with `--trace`

   -b, --block <BLOCK>
           The block height to query at.

           Can also be the tags earliest, finalized, safe, latest, or pending.

+      --alphanet
+          Enable Alphanet features

   -h, --help
           Print help (see a summary with '-h')

+Display options:
+  -j, --json
+          Print the decoded output as JSON

 Transaction options:
       --gas-limit <GAS_LIMIT>